 mmol/L is a composite unit that combines two measurements:

 - mmol (millimole): A unit for measuring the amount of a substance.
 Imagine it as a way to count the number of tiny sugar or electrolyte moleculesImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
 A molecule is a group of two or more atoms held together by strong forces called chemical bonds.
-Think of… Read More in your bloodBlood is the life force coursing through your veins and arteries, delivering vital oxygen and nutrients to every cell in your body while whisking away waste products.
+Think of them as the microscopic Legos that build the world!
+The… Read More in your bloodBlood is the life force coursing through your veins and arteries, delivering vital oxygen and nutrients to every cell in your body while whisking away waste products.
 It’s a complex, dynamic fluid—not just a simple red liquid.
-Consider it a… Read More, like counting cars on a highway.
+Consider it a bustling highway system within your body, carrying various cellular vehicles… Read More, like counting cars on a highway.
 One millimole is a very small amount, containing about 602 sextillion (6 followed by 23 zeros!) molecules.

 - L (liter): A unit of volume, slightly larger than a quart.
 Think of it as the size of the highway your blood is traveling on.